-Companies currently enjoying certain incentives such as pioneer status (PS), investment tax allowance (ITA), reinvestment allowance, etc. are not eligible for group relief.

-With effect from YA 2019, a company which has unutilised ITA or unabsorbed pioneer losses upon the expiry of its ITA or PS incentives, is not eligible for group relief.
+Companies currently enjoying certain incentives such as pioneer status (PS), investment tax allowance (ITA), reinvestment allowance, etc. or which has unutilised ITA or unabsorbed pioneer losses upon the expiry of its ITA or PS incentives under the Promotion of Investments Act 1986, are not eligible for group relief.